Eugène Lourié: Science-fiction and special effects

 In 1952, he made his directorial debut with The Beast from 20,000 Fathoms, the first of three dinosaur films that Lourié would direct.
 The film was profitable, but Lourié has said that he regrets that the film typecast him as a science fiction director.
 He decided that after his 1961 film, Gorgo, which he directed in 1959, he would stop directing movies because he did not want to direct "the same comic-strip monsters."

 Eight years later, he received an Academy Award nomination for his visual effects on Krakatoa, East of Java.
 Lourié makes a silent cameo appearance in the film, portraying a lighthouse keeper on the coast of Java in 1883 who observes Krakatoa's final, cataclysmic explosion and enters the lighthouse to send news of it by telegraph.

 He also contributed special and visual effects to Flight from Ashiya (1964) and Crack in the World (1965).

 Return to art department

 Throughout the 1970s, Lourié worked on TV shows like Kung Fu, The Delphi Bureau, and The Brian Keith Show.
 His last directorial credit was as a second unit director for the pilot episode of the notoriously-troubled Supertrain.

 In 1980, Lourié designed Clint Eastwood's Bronco Billy, his last feature film credit as an art director.

 Lourié had a small acting part in Richard Gere's 1983 picture Breathless, a remake of the French New Wave classic of the same name.
 He also appeared on an episode of Tales of the Unexpected.

 Personal life

-Lourié was married to costume designer Laure de Zarate, the daughter of Chilean Cubist painter Manuel Ortiz de Zárate.
+On 28 December 1940 (Note: Also cited as 1941.), Lourié married Laure Lourié, a French costume designer, in Bormes-les-Mimosas.
+Lourié was the son-in-law of the Chilean painter Manuel Ortíz de Zárate and the Polish painter Jadwiga Piechowska.